 What Are Trackbacks Exactly?

 Theoretically, all trackbacks and pingbacks should come from others who think your content is awesome and they have to mention it.
 But in real world, they often attract spammers who are more often than not sending link notifications.
-This just like the comment spam but can be eliminated through the following approaches.
+This can be eliminated through the following approaches.

 How to Remove WordPress Trackback Spam Manually?